 You must make sure that you read the terms and conditions of your travel insurance policy carefully so you know what you are covered for.
 You can download PDF copies of the policy wording booklets (which contain the full policy terms and conditions) here.

 There are some exclusions that apply to the cover.
 To check the policy exclusions, take a look at the policy wording booklet that is relevant to the policy that you have/are interested in purchasing.
 You can download a copy of the policy wording booklets.

-All of our travel insurance policies include cover for cancellation of your trip.
+All of our travel insurance policies include cover for cancellation of your trip, but there may be some exclusions.
 To read the terms and conditions that apply to cancellation cover, please read the relevant policy wording booklet.

 We can cover your golf clubs up to the valuables limit as defined on your policy.
 We also provide additional golf cover on our single trip and annual multi-trip policies.
 This includes extra cover for your golf equipment, cover for hiring golf equipment if yours is delayed, lost or damaged and also cover for green fees.
-To read more about our golf cover, please read the policy wording booklet that corresponds to the policy you have/are interested in purchasing or to arrange cover, please call 0330 400 1383.
+To read more about our golf cover, please read the policy wording booklet that corresponds to the policy you have/are interested in purchasing or to add cover to an existing policy, please contact us.

 Under the Personal Accident section of your insurance, we will pay you or your executors or administrators up to the maximum limit as defined by your policy, if you are involved in an accident during your trip which causes you an injury, and this accident is the only thing that results in you becoming disabled within 12 months of the date of the accident.
 We will pay for the following:

 - Your permanent total disability caused by an accident during your trip that:

 a. stops you from working in any job you are qualified for;

 c. our medical advisor believes is not going to improve at the end of those 12 months.